-IR Remote Receiver accepts Apple remote control IR signals for volume and playback adjustment on iOS device
+- IR Remote Receiver accepts Apple remote control IR signals for volume and playback adjustment on iOS device

-Frequency Response: 10Hz to 20kHz (-0.5dB)
+- Frequency Response: 10Hz to 20kHz (-0.5dB)

-Dimensions: 6″ x 4 ½” x 1″
+- Dimensions: 6″ x 4 ½” x 1″

-Includes DC Power Supply and 30-pin charge/sync USB Cable 130mW rms @ 16 Ohm
+- Includes DC Power Supply and 30-pin charge/sync USB Cable 130mW RMS @ 16 Ohm

 *The maximum sample rate currently supported by Apple is 16-bit/44.1kHz or 24-bit/48kHz.

-The power is reasonable without it being jaw dropping.
-Its certainly going to fall short of planer cans but will cover most of the consumer cans, Grado’s, 32ohm Beyers and DJ type headphones and that in a nutshell accounts for a lot of people.
+The power is reasonable without it being jaw-dropping.
+It’s certainly going to fall short of planer cans but will cover most of the consumer cans, Grado’s, 32ohm Beyers, and DJ type headphones, and that in a nutshell accounts for a lot of people.

 It didn’t lack in detail though and overall I thought it matched quite well with the HE300 with decent power on the low end.
 If anything I would have liked a bit more snap in the uppers for some added spark but for those with a sensitive ear this sq will find favor with them.

 Come to think of it I can see this work quite well in the office for those that tend to sit for long periods.
-It’s not a fatiguing setup by any means and I highly doubt users will need breaks very 5 mins (sorry Grado listeners your the exception but then your the exception in most cases – you love the pain and you know it!).
+It’s not a fatiguing setup by any means and I highly doubt users will need breaks very 5 mins (sorry Grado listeners your the exception but then you are the exception in most cases – you love the pain and you know it!).

-Ok so in reality this kind of takes it away from the stand alone office pitch but it does allow me to move my amps around the room also with the ido.
-I actually on balance preferred using it as pre-amp to the standalone and pairing it with my compact Bada PH30 solid state amp made the whole setup ready for planer power beside my bed.
+Ok so in reality this kind of takes it away from the stand-alone office pitch but it does allow me to move my amps around the room also with the ido.
+I actually on balance preferred using it as a pre-amp to the standalone and pairing it with my compact Bada PH30 solid-state amp made the whole setup ready for planer power beside my bed.

 The iDo is more niche than say the CLAS or the Fostex or even the iPure come to think of it and as such your going to need to have the problem or gap it addresses in the first place before you will say give me that I want it now.

 All I need now is a job where I can listen to my headphones all day – anyone??